Axian-Inc/wwi-express-svc/README.md

 This application is written and executed locally using TypeScript (using the `ts-node` transpiler), but we'd rather run node/javascript in production.
 Run the command below from the terminal to execute the `tsc` compiler on our project using the settings in `tsconfig.json`.

 This process populates the `./dist` folder with semantically equivalent javascript.
-It also makes use of a `postbuild` command in the `package.json` which copies over `node_modules` and `package.json` (which has our startup command to run when we're deployed).
+It also makes use of a `postbuild` command in the `package.json` which copies over the `package.json` and `yarn.lock` before restoring a production version of `node_modules`.
 ```
 $> yarn build
 ```

 ### Running in Azure
-We'll run a different command in Azure so that we're executing the raw javascript as opposed to transpiling at runtime.
+We'll run a different command in Azure so that we're executing the raw javascript as opposed to transpiling TypeScript at runtime.

 **NOTE**: A big difference when running in live is that we won't be loading the contents of the `.env` file.
 You'll need to set this config in Azure for any appSettings/environment variables.
 Also, this command is intended to be run from INSIDE the `./dist` folder.